Lil Uzi Vert releases second new album this month

-Lil Uzi Vert has released a second new album’s worth of new material, only a week after the long-awaited arrival of ‘Eternal Atake’.
+Lil Uzi Vert has released a second album’s worth of new material, only a week after the long-awaited arrival of ‘Eternal Atake’.

 - Read more: Lil Uzi Vert – ‘Eternal Atake’ review: this generation’s Lil Wayne embarks on a dizzying odyssey of sound